wagtail/wagtail/docs/reference/contrib/modeladmin/primer.rst

-If you find that the above helper classes don't cater for your needs, you can easily create your own helper class, by sub-classing ``PermissionHelper`` or (if your  model extend's Wagtail's ``Page`` model) ``PagePermissionHelper``, and making any neccessary additions/overrides.
+If you find that the above helper classes don't cater for your needs, you can easily create your own helper class, by sub-classing ``PermissionHelper`` or (if your  model extend's Wagtail's ``Page`` model) ``PagePermissionHelper``, and making any necessary additions/overrides.
 Once defined, you set the ``permission_helper_class`` attribute on your ``ModelAdmin`` class to use your custom class instead of the default, like so: